London Stansted Airport: Terminal and satellite buildings

 The terminal is separated into three general areas: Check-in and main concourse along the front, departures towards the southern end, and international arrivals to the northern end of the building.
 There is a separate baggage reclaim for Domestic arrivals.
 No gates are in the main terminal building; instead, they are located in three separate oblong satellite buildings, one connected to the main terminal by air bridges, one by the Stansted Airport Transit System people mover, and one by both.
 Four further bussing gates are accessed from below the main terminal building.
 The airport has 52 gates with 12 serviceable jetbridges.
 Long-term plans for Satellite 4, approved in 1999 and revised in 2005, have not been realised, but its site was developed as remote stands in 2018.

 As of 2013, Satellite 1 (Gates 1-19) had been redeveloped with the aim to attract more long-haul airlines to Stansted.
 Furthermore, a dual jetbridge has been added at Stand 13 (Boarding Gate 12), allowing faster boarding and deboarding of wide-body aircraft.
 An additional building, known as the Advanced Passenger Vehicle (APV), was brought back into use in 2016 for flights departing during the busy 06:00 to 09:00 period.
-The APV building is linked to the main terminal building by an accessible route and acts as a bus terminal for international flights at remote stands.
+The APV building was linked to the main terminal building by an accessible route and acted as a bus terminal for international flights at remote stands.
 Prior to the completion of Satellite 3, this terminal (then consisted of gates 90–95) was in regular passenger use.
+As of July 2026, the APV building has since been decommissioned and subsequently demolished.